 As an alternative to this existing situation, a statutory Municipal Improvement District (MID) can now be created.
 The state legislature permits the creation of MIDs for cities and towns to provide a dedicated funding stream for improvements and neighborhood decisions on improvements.
 In the City of Yuma context, MIDs are utilized for landscape maintenance and provide local control over landscape maintenance.
 Residents within the MID pay a special assessment on their property tax bill and they gain a direct decision-making role in the level of maintenance within their community.
-The City will outsource maintenance to a local landscape maintenance contracting company and the amount of the assessment will directly reflect the cost of maintenance.
+The City will outsource maintenance to a local landscape maintenance.
+Resident input on the level of maintenance.
+Resident will directly reflect the cost of maintenance.
 Resident input on the level of maintenance and proposed improvements will be reviewed and approved on an annual basis.